gtkacz/pyanalyze-action/README.md

 Replace `gtkacz/pyanalyze-action@v1` with the correct repository and version tag for this action.

-## Notes

-- **Python Version**: This action sets up Python 3.12 by default.
-Ensure your code is compatible with Python 3.12 or adjust the `python-version` in the action if needed.
-- **pyanalyze Documentation**: For more information on pyanalyze and its options, visit the [pyanalyze GitHub repository](https://github.com/quora/pyanalyze).
-- **Action Permissions**: Ensure that the action has the necessary permissions to read your codebase.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or create an issue.
+Contributions to improve this GitHub Action are welcome!
+Please feel free to submit issues or pull requests.

+## License

+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- This action uses [pyanalyze](https://github.com/quora/pyanalyze), created by Quora.
+- Thanks to the GitHub Actions team for providing the platform and documentation.

 ## Support

 If you encounter any problems or have any questions, please open an issue in this repository.

-## License

-This project is licensed under the terms of the MIT license.